Workday/canvas-kit/modules/react/segmented-control/README.md

 #### `value: string | number`

 > Identify which item is selected (toggled=true).
-If a string is passed, the IconButton with the
+If a string is passed, the Button with the
 > corresponding value will be selected.
-If a number is passed, the IconButton with the corresponding
+If a number is passed, the Button with the corresponding
 > index will be selected.

 ---